 The Office of Sustainable Energy (OSE) manages energy for the City government.
 The role of the OSE is to reduce energy consumption and costs, reduce fossil fuel use, ensure a stable energy supply and increase revenues for the City of Baltimore.
 This leads to better outcomes for City employees, our community and the City.

 Public Information Act Requests

 The agency head or executive director is the custodian of the records for this entity.
-You may contact James Phillip-Farley, 200 Holliday Street, Room 600, Baltimore, MD 21202, 410-396-3312 or [email protected] about requesting records from this entity.
+You may contact James Phillips-Farley, 200 Holliday Street, Room 600, Baltimore, MD 21202, 410-396-3312 or email@example.com about requesting records from this entity.